ruby-R53/VMerger/README.md

 ```
 That's it!
 Dead-simple stuff :)

+### Difference Between the concat Muxer and Filter
+- muxer: it won't eat all of your RAM and there won't be a need to re-encode
+  the video and audio streams.
+However, _all_ the videos _must_ be in the
+  exact same resolution, framerate, and codec.
+- filter: requires a ton of RAM depending on how many videos you have and
+  their quality and you need to re-encode it, however, here you can merge
+  videos with different resolutions, refresh rates and even codecs.

+**Choose what fits your use-case the best.**

 This can be useful for things like video game soundtrack videos and compilation
 ones, because of how fast it is.
 No dependencies whatsoever, other than Bash,
 awk and FFmpeg.
 All of which should already come preinstalled in most distros.